A BRIEF HISTORY

 ENTERING A NEW ERA

-With the Covid restrictions relaxed and most of the world slowly returning to normal, March 2021 saw Sci-Fi Zone produce a new weekly live Facebook show called Rip It Off The Card which focused on pop culture collectors and collecting.
+With the Covid restrictions relaxed and Australia slowly returning to normal, March 2021 saw Sci-Fi Zone produce a new weekly live Facebook show called Rip It Off The Card which focused on pop culture collectors and collecting.

-However, unlike previous productions which were all conceived and produced by Darren, this new series was the brainchild of collectable store owner and Talk Nerdy To Me supporter Aron Challinger.
-Aron had approached Darren requesting Sci-Fi Zone produce this new series which was intentionally designed as a promotional outlet for Aron's collectable store.
+However, unlike the previous productions which were all conceived and produced by Darren, this new series was the brainchild of collectable store owner and Talk Nerdy To Me supporter Aron Challinger.
+Aron had approached Darren requesting Sci-Fi Zone's assistance in producing this new series which was designed to be a promotional outlet for Aron's collectable store.

-Rip It Off The Card premiered live on Facebook on March 10, 2021.
+Rip It Off The Card premiered live on Facebook on March 10, 2021 and is currently in production with new episodes released each week.